sanjayseshan/spikeprime-vscode/README.md

 ## Requirements

+Download the latest VS Code (currently 1.44.0) from https://code.visualstudio.com/

-This requires Python 3.8.2 with Add to Path option enabled.
+This requires Python 3.8.2 https://python.org/ with Add to Path option enabled.
 Works only on Windows right now.
 Install spike tools first from https://github.com/sanjayseshan/spike-tools

-For a pre-compiled build, go to https://github.com/sanjayseshan/spikeprime-vscode/releases
+Install the extension.
+For a pre-compiled extension build, go to https://github.com/sanjayseshan/spikeprime-vscode/releases